Halloween Tips for Autism Families

 - This website has some great ideas for sensory games.

 - Make Halloween crafts to use as decorations.

 - Have a not-so-scary family movie night complete with treats.

 - Create innovative ways to safely hand out candy to trick-or-treaters, such as grab-and-go goodie bags, candy launchers, or a cool candy slide like this one.

 Prepare for a Fa-boo-lous Halloween

 The unpredictability of Halloween along with its sights, sounds, and smells can be 100 times scarier for a child with autism.
-However, if we let our children know what to expect ahead of time, we pave the way for a fa-boo-lous holiday.
+However, when we let our children know what to expect ahead of time, we pave the way to a fa-boo-lous holiday.